3timeslazy/vscodium-devpodcontainers/README.md

 ## Installation

 **Enable experimental API for the extension**.
 This is needed for displaying devcontainers in Remote Explorer.
+Create or modify `argv.json` file with the following content:

 ```jsonc
 {